wcarhart/smoosh/README.md

 ```bash
 smoosh articles/spacex.txt
 ```
-Output shows the summary and some metrics, which you can omit with the `--omit-metrics` flag or make verbose with the `--verbose` flag.
+Output shows the summary and some metrics, which you can silence with the `--quiet` flag or make verbose with the `--verbose` flag.
 ```
 It will be an operational monument to Elon Musk's vision: a towering SpaceX launch control center,
 a hangar and a rocket garden rising in the heart of Kennedy Space Center.
 According to plans